-I saw a story, once, about President Obama, that he had two different colored suits, blue and grey, to choose from.
+I saw a story once about President Obama - he had two different colored suits, blue and grey, to choose from.
 He had his mother-in-law or the White House chef choose his menu for meals.
-He had others make as many of the small decisions in his life to allow him to maintain his capacity for decisions for the big things required of the presidency of the United States.
+He had others make as many of the small decisions in his life to allow him to maintain his capacity for the big decisions required of the presidency of the United States.

 What is decision fatigue?

 The more decisions we have to make, large or small, the more we are drained.
 It is exhausting.
 Depleting.
 We may not even realize it, but our mental energy is being sapped.